 CE 419 Foundation Engineering 3 Cr.

 A course on the use of soil properties to determine bearing capacity and settlement of shallow and deep foundations.
 Design of earth and earth supporting structures.
-Classroom 3 hours.
+3 Lecture hours.
 Prerequisite: CE 328.

 CE 421 Environmental Engineering 4 Cr.

 This course covers the basics of air, water, waste and noise pollution in the context of quality, control and treatment design using sustainable engineering practices.
 New and emerging contaminants as well as their impact on the environment will be covered along with a primer on risk assessment and other contemporary environmental engineering issues.
-Classroom 3 hours, Laboratory 3 hours.
-Prerequisite: EG 303, CH 104; or concurrent enrollment in each.
+3 Lecture hours and 3 Lab hours.
+Prerequisites: EG 303, CH 104 or concurrent enrollment in each.

 CE 422 Waste and Water Treatment 3 Cr.